munificent/game-programming-patterns/book/bytecode.markdown

 * **A tagged variant:**

     This is the common representation for dynamically-typed languages.
-Every value has two parts.
+Every value has two pieces.
 The first is a type tag -- an enum -- that identifies what data type is being stored.
 The rest of the bits are then interpreted appropriately according to that type, like:

     ^code tagged-value

-    * *You can determine the type of a value at runtime.* The nice thing about this representation is that values know their type.
-You can check it at runtime, which is important for dynamic dispatch and ensuring you don't try to perform operations on types that don't support it.
+    * *Values know their type.* The nice thing about this representation is that you can check the type of a value at runtime.
+That's important for dynamic dispatch and ensuring you don't try to perform operations on types that don't support it.

     * *It takes more memory.* Every value has to carry around a few extra bits with it to identify its type.
-With something as low-level as a VM, a few bits here and there can add up quickly.
+In something as low-level as a VM, a few bits here and there add up quickly.

 * **An untagged union:**

     This uses a union like the previous form, but does *not* have a type tag that goes along with it.
 You have a little blob of bits that could represent more than one type, and it's up to you to ensure you don't misinterpret them.

     This is how <span name="untyped">statically-typed</span> languages represent things in memory.
-Since the type system ensures that you don't misinterpret values at compile time, you don't need to validate it at runtime.
+Since the type system ensures at compile time that you aren't misinterpreting values, you don't need to validate it at runtime.

     <aside name="untyped">